poliva/cubedex/README.md

 ## Cubedex

-[Cubedex](https://cubedex.app) is a lightweight Progressive Web App (PWA) that connects to your GAN smartcube using Bluetooth.
-It's designed to help you drill, time, and master algorithms like PLL and OLL, making it easier to build them into your muscle memory faster and more effectively.
+[Cubedex](https://cubedex.app) is an alg trainer that helps you drill, time, and master Rubik's Cube algorithms like OLL and PLL, enabling you to build them into your muscle memory more quickly and effectively.

 📱 How to Get Started:

 ✅ Visit [CubeDex.app](https://cubedex.app) in your browser
 ✅ Add Cubedex to your home screen for an app-like experience
 ✅ You can use it offline - Cubedex works perfectly without an internet connection
+✅ Compatible with GAN smartcubes and regular non-Bluetooth cubes!

 Cubedex has been created with ♥ by [Pau Oliva Fora](https://twitter.com/pof) using [gan-web-bluetooth](https://github.com/afedotov/gan-web-bluetooth) and [cubing.js](https://github.com/cubing/cubing.js).